kiribiti/kinfolk/CHANNELS.md

 ### Platform ID Usage

 -   Every channel has a `platformId` foreign key
--   Every post has a `platformId` foreign key (inherited from its channel)
+-   Every story has a `platformId` foreign key (inherited from its channel)
 -   Subscriptions reference channels, which are already platform-scoped
--   Feeds aggregate posts from channels within the current platform context
+-   Feeds aggregate stories from channels within the current platform context
 -   Search and discovery are filtered by current platform

 ### Implementation Considerations